-The expenses we pay month after month, year after year, can really add up.
+Cutting ancillary expenses is one of the most effective ways to improve your bottom line.
+The bills we pay month after month, year after year, can really add up.
 Companies love to commit us to long contracts and automatic monthly payments, so we need to be vigilant about evaluating our ongoing expenses.

 Keeping our monthly overhead as low as possible is an important savings strategy for our family that helps me be able to work from home.

-Making switches to long-term contracts can seem like a hassle, but usually it just requires a little action to make the change — and the payoff can be amazing.
+Making adjustments to long-term contracts can seem like a hassle, but usually it just requires a little action to make the change — and the payoff can be amazing.

 One day after school last fall, my son and I went to the T-Mobile store and switched our service from our previous carrier.
 The process took less than an hour.
 We got a much better plan with unlimited data, and the bill is $60 less per month.
 That’s $720 in savings a year, for one hour of effort!